Connect with others who understand.

 Targeting the Molecular Pathways That Cause PAH: What We Know

 Pulmonary arterial hypertension (PAH) is a serious condition that causes high blood pressure in the arteries of the lungs.
 A range of therapies and medications can help people with PAH experience fewer symptoms and a better quality of life.
-Some of these treatments work to target three of the molecular pathways involved in PAH.
+Some of these treatments target the molecular pathways involved in PAH.

-Read on to discover more about the main molecular pathways involved in PAH and how medications work to address imbalances in them.
+Read on to discover more about the main molecular pathways involved in PAH and how medications work to address imbalances in these pathways.

-The Three Key Pathways in People With PAH
+The 4 Key Pathways in People With Pulmonary Arterial Hypertension

-There are three main pathways involved in PAH.
-In people with PAH, one of three key natural chemical levels may be out of balance in the body: endothelin, nitric oxide (NO), or prostacyclin.
-People with PAH can have either too much or not enough of these chemicals.
-People with PAH typically have:
+There are currently four known pathways involved in PAH.
+In people with PAH, one of four key natural chemical levels may be out of balance in the body: activin, endothelin, nitric oxide, or prostacyclin.
+People with PAH typically have either too much activin or endothelin or not enough nitric oxide or prostacyclin.

 These chemical imbalances cause changes in the arteries of the lungs.
 These changes include: